skip to Main Content

 Conclusion

-As the Chief Security Officer at ABC Company, I am responsible for protecting my team and company from cyberattacks.
+As the Chief Security Officer at ABC Company, I protect my team and company from cyberattacks.
 To do so, I have implemented several software programs that monitor our network 24/7.

 One such program is a firewall that screens all inbound and outbound traffic to ensure no malicious content enters or exits the system.
-The other tool we use is IDS systems (Intrusion Detection Systems) which identify unauthorized access attempts by hackers and block them before they can cause any damage.
+The other tool we use is IDS systems (Intrusion Detection Systems), which identify unauthorized access attempts by hackers and block them before they cause any damage.

 Kiran Voleti